sabauma/sabauma.github.io/_posts/2015-07-04-type-refinement.md

 The code generated for the first version is markedly worse due to the interactions of two shortcomings of SpiderMonkey:

-1. Poor inlining heuristics for recursive functions
+1. Bad inlining heuristics for recursive functions
 2. Poor type specialization of certain operations

 Problem 1 is a result of the conservative nature of SpiderMonkey, which must